Tamara de Lempicka: Paris (1918–1939)

 She traveled to the United States for the first time in 1929 to paint a portrait of Joan Jeffery, the fiancée of the American oilman Rufus T. Bush, and to arrange a show of her work at the Carnegie Institute in Pittsburgh.
 The exposition was a success, but the money she earned was lost when the bank she used collapsed following the stock market crash of 1929.
 The portrait of Jeffery was completed but put into storage following the couple's divorce in 1932.
 It was sold by Christie's in 2004 following the death of Joan (now Vanderpool).

 Lempicka's career reached a peak during the 1930s.
 She painted portraits of King Alfonso XIII of Spain and Queen Elizabeth of Greece and museums began to collect her works.
-In 1933, she traveled to Chicago, where her pictures were shown alongside those of Georgia O'Keeffe, Santiago Martínez Delgado, and Willem de Kooning.
+In 1933, she traveled to Chicago, where her paintings were shown alongside those of Georgia O'Keeffe, Santiago Martínez Delgado, and Willem de Kooning.
 Despite the Great Depression, she continued to receive commissions and showed her work at several Paris galleries.

 The wife of Baron Kuffner died in 1933.
 De Lempicka married him on 3 February 1934 in Zurich.
 She became alarmed by the rise of the Nazis and persuaded her husband to sell most of his properties in Hungary and to move his fortune and his belongings to Switzerland.